Third Macedonian War: War in Illyria

-Gentius assembled the whole of his forces, 15,000 men, at Lissus and sent his brother Caravantius with 1,000 infantry and 50 cavalry to subdue the Cavii while he advanced on Bassania, five miles away, which was an ally of Rome.
-The city chose to endure a siege.
-One town of the Cavii, Durnium, opened its gates.
-Another, Caravandis, closed them and Caravantius ravaged the fields.
+Gentius assembled his entire force of 15,000 at Lissus and sent his brother Caravantius with 1,000 infantry and 50 cavalry to subdue the Cavii while he besieged Bassania, five miles away, which was an ally of Rome.
+Durnium opened its gates while Caravandis closed them and Caravantius ravaged the fields.
 The peasants killed many of the scattered plunderers.
-Appius Claudius had strengthened his army with some units of Bulinian, Apollonian, and Dyrrhachian contingents and left his winter quarters.
+Appius Claudius had strengthened his army with units of Bulinian, Apollonian, and Dyrrhachian contingents and left his winter quarters.
 He was encamped near the river Genusus.
-The praetor Lucius Anicius had arrived in Apollonia and sent a letter to Appius, asking him to wait for him.
+Praetor Lucius Anicius had arrived in Apollonia and sent a letter to Appius, asking him to wait for him.
 Three days after, he arrived at the camp with 2,000 infantry and 200 Parthinian cavalry.
 He prepared to march into Illyria to relieve Bassania.
-However, he was delayed by a report that the coast was being ravaged by 80 enemy boats.
-Here a passage of Livy is missing, but it can be deduced that he defeated this fleet (presumably, the Roman fleet was nearby), that he moved on to Bassania and that Gentius fled to Scodra, the capital.
-This was the most strongly fortified city in the area and was protected by two rivers and the whole of the Illyrian army.
+However, he was delayed by a report that 80 enemy boats were ravaging the coast.
+The relevant passage of Livy is missing, but it can be deduced that he defeated this fleet (presumably, the Roman fleet was nearby), that he moved on to Bassania and that Gentius fled to Scodra, the most strongly fortified city in the area and was protected by two rivers and the whole of the Illyrian army.
 Despite this, Lucius Anicius prepared for battle by the city walls.
 Instead of manning the walls, which would have given them an advantage, the Illyrians marched out and gave battle.
 They were pushed back and more than 200 men crowded by the gate fell.
 The Illyrians asked for a truce and were given three days.
 Gentius then surrendered.
 A few days later he was sent to Rome.